equinor/SIMD/README.md

 # SIMD
-A repository for standards and code supporting capturing and use of Spatially enabled Industrial Media Data
+A repository for standards and code supporting capturing and use of Spatially and location enabled Industrial Media Data